alireza-pakdaman/Environmental-Monitoring/test/read.md

-The code I provided is a basic test to ensure that the components are working properly.
+The codes I provided here is a basic test to ensure that the components are working properly.